hisubram/mobilefoundation/send_push_notifications.md

 ### Tag notifications
 {: #tag-notifications }

 Tag notifications are notification messages that are targeted to all the devices that are subscribed to a particular tag.
-Tags represent topics of interest to the user and provide the ability to receive notifications according to the chosen interest.
+Tags represent topics of interest to the user and provides the ability to receive notifications according to the chosen interest.

 In the {{ site.data.keyword.mfp_oc_short_notm }} → **[your application] → Push → Send Notifications tab**, select **Devices By Tags** from the **Send To** tab and provide the **Notification Text**.
 Then, click **Send**.